 - Clear rain gutters and repair roof leaks.

 - Have an alternate way of cooking.
 A small “camp stove” works well for short term emergencies.
-You may also consider a butane stove, or this quickfire stove etc. Make sure that whatever you choose that you have enough fuel.
+You may also consider a butane stove which is safe to use indoors (with a cracked window).
+Make sure that whatever you choose that you have enough fuel.
 Cook in a well ventilated garage (like with the door open) to avoid carbon monoxide poisoning.

 - Install carbon monoxide alarms in your home.
 The risk of carbon monoxide poisoning increasing during winter storms as people turn to alternate heat sources.